Gyanprakash136/Gyanprakash136/README.md

 ```
 ╔════════════════════════════════════════════════════════════════════════════════╗
 ║                                                                                ║
-║                      "THE SYSTEM IS NEVER FINISHED.                           ║
-║                       IT ONLY GROWS MORE RESILIENT."                          ║
+║                  "DRIVEN BY CURIOSITY.
+POWERED BY CODE."                       ║
 ║                                                                                ║
-║               BUILD RELENTLESSLY.
-CHALLENGE CONSTRAINTS.                      ║
+║               ALWAYS BUILDING, LEARNING & EXPLORING NEW SYSTEMS.               ║
 ║                                                                                ║
 ║                  ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─                      ║
 ║                                                                                ║